jakubd/ipinfo/README.md

 # ipinfo

 A light wrapper for performing Maxmind GeoIP lookups from local databases that will retreive country and ASN information in the CLI.
-Takes care of keeping the databases up-to-date but can also work with `geoipupdate` and manually selected databases.
+Takes care of keeping the databases up-to-date.

+# Supported Platform

+Tested on Linux Debian on both Python 2.7 and 3.7.
+Need to have pip installed such as via `python3-pip` package.

 # Installation